-When considering any elective surgery, it’s best to put a lot of time and thought into deciding what you want.
-It is both a personal journey of self-discovery and a search for the options that suit your needs best.
-At Panthea Clinics, we strive to provide the best outcomes for a wide range of surgeries, including breast augmentation, abdominoplasty and breast lifts.
+When considering any elective surgery, it’s wise to put a lot of time and thought into deciding what you want.
+It is both a personal journey of self-discovery and a search for the options that most suit your needs.
+At Panthea Clinics, we strive to provide world-leading outcomes for a wide range of surgeries, including breast augmentation, abdominoplasty and breast lifts.
 Get in touch with us today to learn more about how we can help you achieve the look you’ve always wanted.

 WHY CHOOSE OUR CLINIC?

-Breast procedures is an area of Dr Farhadieh’s special interest and expertise.
-He brings excellence in surgical art, and uses techniques that are innovative and modern to achieve the best results possible.
+Breast procedure is an area of Dr Farhadieh’s special interest and expertise.
+He brings excellence in surgical art, and uses techniques that are innovative and modern to achieve world-leading results.
 As an internationally recognised plastic surgeon he has both provided expert commentary for international plastic surgery journals, as well as authored a chapter on this topic in an international plastic surgery textbook: Plastic and Reconstructive Surgery: Approaches and Techniques.
 With this level of expertise guiding everything he does, patients can have complete confidence in Dr Farhadieh’s ability to provide state of the art outcomes.

 For your consultation, it is always helpful to have documentation on the nature of your previous surgery with you (e.g. operation notes or record, or hospital discharge summary), although we can often retrieve these from colleagues where necessary.
 After a discussion about the nature of your concerns, Dr Farhadieh will discuss all the options available and how they could be tailored to your needs and wants.
 The risks of the operation will be explained to you.